-Benthic fauna were collected on board the MY Esperanza in May 2005 using a day grab sampling an area of approximately 1 m2 (Roberts et al., 2005b).
-A total of 14 grabs were analyses for this study (Table 1, Fig. 2).
-Grab contents were washed and sieved on-board at 1 mm, stored in 4 % borax-buffered seawater and transferred to 70 % industrial methylated spirit.
-These were identified to the lowest possible taxonomic level, producing a list of 172 species across the 14 sites (excluding sponges, which were excluded due to a lack of taxonomic resolution).
+Benthic fauna were collected on board the MY Esperanza in May 2005 using a Van Veen grab that sampled an area of approximately 0.1 m2 each time it was deployed (Roberts et al., 2005b).
+A total of 14 grabs targeting reef framework were obtained (Table 1, Fig. 2) using a random-nested design yielding several replicates within a reef and between reefs.
+Grab contents were washed and sieved on-board at 1 mm, stored in 4 % borax-buffered seawater and transferred to 70% industrial methylated spirit.
+These were identified to the lowest possible taxonomic level, producing a list of 172 species (excluding sponges, which were excluded due to a lack of taxonomic resolution; Table S1 in the Supplement).
+Each species was classified into one of three functional guilds (sessile suspension or filter feeders, scavenging detritivores, or mobile predators) based on predominant feeding and mobility traits using data in the WoRMS registry (www.marinespecies.org) or based on the general biology of major taxa (Table S1 in the Supplement).